rust-random/book/src/guide-parallel.md

         })
         .reduce(|| 0usize, |a, b| a + b);

-    // prints 3.1409052 (determinstic and reproducible result) println!(
+    // prints 3.1409052 (deterministic and reproducible result) println!(
         "π is approximately {}",
         4. * (in_circle as f64) / ((BATCH_SIZE * BATCHES) as f64)